renatopedrosal/angular-calendar-app/README.md

 - **Angular CDK**: Provides tools to implement common interaction patterns (like drag-and-drop).

 ## Usage
-- **Adding an Appointment**: Click on a date to open the add appointment form, fill in the details, and submit.
+- **Adding an Task**: Click on a date to open the add task form, fill in the details, and submit.
-- **Deleting an Appointment**: Click on the delete icon next to an appointment to remove it.
+- **Deleting an Task**: Click on the delete icon next to an task to remove it.
-- **Moving an Appointment**: Drag an appointment to another date to reschedule it.
+- **Moving an Task**: Drag an task to another date to reschedule it.

 ## Development server